frankkwabenaaboagye/aurora-serverless-and-elasticache/README.md

 # aurora-serverless-and-elasticache

-Building a real-time leaderboard with Amazon Aurora Serverless and Amazon ElastiCache
+Building a real-time leaderboard with Amazon Aurora Serverless and Amazon ElastiCache.

 # Overview